Welsh rebellions against English rule: Owain Lawgoch, 1372–78

-Owain Glyndŵr
+Owain Glyndŵr, 1400–16

 The immediate and initial cause of Owain Glyndŵr's rebellion is likely the incursion onto his land by Baron Grey of Ruthin and the late delivery of a letter requiring Glyndŵr to provide armed services to King Henry IV of England, as well as unfair mediation of this dispute by the English king.
-Glyndŵr was pronounced Prince of Wales in Glyndyfrdwy on 16 September 1400; and with his armies he proceeded to attack English towns in north-east Wales with guerilla tactics, disappearing into the mountains.
-Allies of Glyndŵr, the Tudor family then captured Conwy Castle at Easter 1401 and in the same year Glyndŵr was victorious against English forces in Pumlumon.
-He gathered much support across Wales.
-King Henry led several attempted invasions of Wales but with limited success.
+Glyndŵr was pronounced Prince of Wales in Glyndyfrdwy in September 1400; and with his armies he proceeded to attack English towns in north-east Wales with guerilla tactics, disappearing into the mountains.
+Allies of Glyndŵr, the Tudor family then captured Conwy Castle at Easter 1401.
+He gathered much support across Wales while King Henry led several attempted invasions of Wales but with limited success.
 Bad weather and the guerilla tactics of Glyndŵr created a mythical status for him, a man at one with the elements who had control over the weather.

 The immediate response of the English was to pass a series of coercive and discriminatory laws in 1401 and 1402, designed to quell the rebellion.
 These laws imposed punitive sanctions against Welsh and assert English dominance in Wales.
 The laws failed in their immediate effect as the resentment they caused drove up the numbers taking up arms.

 In 1404, Glyndŵr captured Aberystwyth and Harlech castles, formed an agreement with the French and held a Senedd at Machynlleth.
-He was crowned Prince of Wales with emissaries from Scotland, France, and Castille in Spain.
+He was crowned Prince of Wales, there were emissaries from Scotland, France, and Castille in Spain.
 French assistance arrived in 1405, and much of Wales was in Glyndŵr's control.
-In 1406 Glyndŵr wrote the Pennal Letter at Pennal near Machynlleth, offering Welsh allegiance to the Avignon Pope rather than the Rome Pope and seeking recognition of St David as the seat of the bishop of Wales, clerics fluent in Welsh, two Welsh universities, retention of Welsh Church revenues and that the "usurper" Henry IV should be excommunicated.
+In 1406 Glyndŵr wrote the Pennal Letter at Pennal near Machynlleth, offering Welsh allegiance to the Avignon Antipope Benedict XIII, rather than the Rome Pope and seeking recognition of St David as the seat of the bishop of Wales, clerics fluent in Welsh, two Welsh universities, retention of Welsh Church revenues and that the "usurper" Henry IV should be excommunicated.
 The French did not respond and the rebellion began to falter.
 Aberystwyth Castle was lost in 1408 and Harlech Castle in 1409; and Glyndŵr was forced to retreat to the Welsh mountains, from where he continued occasional guerilla raids.
 It is likely that he died in 1416 at Kentchurch at the Anglo-Welsh border at the home of his daughter Alys.

-Glyndŵr remains an icon of Welsh identity and nationalism from the 18th century until today.
-His legacy at the time, however, was the penal laws, which remained in force long after the rebellion.
-Although never consistently enforced, their presence had the effect of makin the Welsh second class citizens in their own nation, until they were obsoleted by the Laws in Wales Acts 1535 and 1542.
+His legacy at the time was the penal laws, which remained in force long after the rebellion.
+Although never consistently enforced, they made the Welsh second class citizens in their own nation, until they were abolished by the Laws in Wales Acts 1535 and 1542.
+With hopes of independence ended, there were no further wars or rebellions against English colonial rule.